Flagsmith/flagsmith-docs/docs/managing-identities.md

 ## Identity Traits

-You can also use Bullet Train to store 'Traits' against identities.
+You can also use Flagsmith to store 'Traits' against identities.
 Traits are simply key/value pairs that are associated with individual Identities.
 Traits can be used to store additional data about your users that would be cumbersome to store within your application.
 Some possible uses for traits could be:

 - Storing whether the user has accepted a new set of terms and conditions.
 - Storing the last viewed page of the application so that you can resume the users place later, across any device.

-Generally if they are lower-value pieces of information about your user, it might be simpler/easier to store them in Bullet Train rather than in your core application.
+Generally if they are lower-value pieces of information about your user, it might be simpler/easier to store them in Flagsmith rather than in your core application.

 Traits are stored natively as either numbers, strings or booleans.